 There are hot spring lovers, but no earthquake lovers.

-However, these are closely related.
+However, hot springs and earthquakes are closely related.

 It is imaginable that in case of a volcanic earthquake, the magma heats the groundwater.